How To Teach Your Dog To Lay Down

 Step backwards and signal the dog to stand up.
 Repeat the whole process severally.

-How to Teach a Dog to Sit and Stay without Threats
+How to Teach a Dog to Sit without Treats

 Teaching a dog to sit down is usually the first activity in obedience training.
 Once a dog masters sitting after being commanded, it eases future training.
 The following methods can be used.